julienetie/lambdascript/lambdascript.md

 ## 8. Development and distribution
 In theory, the LambdaScript you write should be capable of run directly on your target runtime, with or without the aid of development tooling.
 This is a recommended reference point that allows for:
-- Reduced risk of vendor lock-in
+- Reduced risk of vendor lock-in.
-- Increased flexibility for future migrations
+- Increased flexibility for future migrations.
-- Improved predictability
+- Improved predictability,
-- Can assist in rectifying issues in production builds
+- Can assist in rectifying issues in build pipelines.

 ### 8.x.
 Minification
 LambdaScript permits Minification since it does not alter the indended composition of your source code.
 Minification can also be beneficial for optimising parsing performance.